-OBJECTIVE RISKS MITIGATION 1 Maintain and grow the membership base Financial pressures on members and prospective members reduces market for 2021-22 membership year, membership seen as an easily cut 'discretionary spend' WIG's events are not sufficiently interesting or relevant for new organisations to become members WIG's choice of member benefits and design of events leads to declining attendance and engagement from members Understanding our market particularly in the face of Covid-19 recovery and the role WIG can play Concerted effort to ensure enhanced relationship management with existing members, including adoption of new KPIs and greater clarity on expectations More process driven approach to business development with proactive targeting of sectors deemed to have 'grown' throughout Covid-19 Constant review and refresh of products, including a greater focus on senior-level roundtables, and policy discussions to allow more two-way dialogue and networking Review and respond to data on member activity to pick up issues early Develop senior contacts to ensure wider engagement and endorsement React quickly to member interests and changes in topical interest areas 2 Ensure we have an engaged team with the skills and capacity needed to deliver our member offer Culture or environment at WIG does not engage and motivate staff resulting in reduced performance, productivity and retention Individuals with specific skills, contacts or knowledge choose to leave, creating a gap which other employees cannot fill and recruitment is not immediate Staff benefits, management or roles are unappealing leading to high turnover and cost/challenge of recruitment Continually assess culture and mood and take appropriate actions to make WIG a great place to work, with particular focus on well-being during lockdown Improve short and longer-term WIG induction programmes Focus on ensuring positive development opportunities, using a wide range of tools and interventions.
-3 Ensure the safety and comfort of our staff and members in our premises and at events leading to the existing premises becoming too small Awareness of potential welfare issues, increased communication and supervision Remind staff what is already available (e.g. Employee Assistance Programme) and ask them what further action would help with engagement Focus on maintaining working relationships and cultural understanding, and providing opportunities for staff to have fun together 5 year lease term in current premises with fixed rent Forward planning for any staff growth by exploring flexible working opportunities
+OBJECTIVE RISKS MITIGATION 1 Maintain and grow the membership base Financial pressures on members and prospective members reduces market for WIG membership, seen as an easily cut 'discretionary spend' WIG's events are not sufficiently interesting or relevant for new organisations to become members WIG's choice of member benefits and design of events leads to declining attendance and engagement from members Communications and marketing messages do not land well leading to members opting out of events or their membership altogether Inability to replicate face-to-face networking in a digital forum, leading to decline of interest Lifting of restrictions leads to a half-way house of some face-to-face, and some digital, with neither achieving desired objectives No clear understanding of how WIG members will interact with the offer as restrictions ease.
+Difficult to gauge the 'new normal' Reputational damage through misrepresentation of our purpose leading to reluctance by public sector to engage and reduced perceived value from other sectors Understanding our market particularly in the face of Covid-19 recovery and the role WIG can play Concerted effort to ensure enhanced relationship management with existing members, including adoption of new KPIs and greater clarity on expectations More process driven approach to business development with proactive targeting of sectors deemed to have 'grown' throughout Covid-19 Constant review and refresh of products, including a greater focus on senior-level roundtables, and policy discussions to allow more two-way dialogue and networking Review and respond to data on member activity to pick up issues early Develop senior contacts to ensure wider engagement and endorsement 2 Ensure we have an engaged team with the skills and capacity needed to deliver our member offer Culture or environment at WIG does not engage and motivate staff resulting in reduced performance, productivity and retention Individuals with specific skills, contacts or knowledge choose to leave, creating a gap which other employees cannot fill and recruitment is not immediate Staff benefits, management or roles are unappealing leading to high turnover and cost/challenge of recruitment Continually assess culture and mood and take appropriate actions to make WIG a great place to work, with particular focus on well-being during Covid restrictions Improve short and longer-term WIG induction programmes Focus on ensuring positive development opportunities, using a wide range of tools and interventions Focus on ensuring high standards of consistent line management Ensure cultural values are developed and adopted throughout WIG, including protecting culture during Covid restrictions 3 Ensure the safety and comfort of our staff and members in our premises and at events leading to the existing premises becoming too small Awareness of potential welfare issues, increased communication and supervision Remind staff what is already available (e.g. Employee Assistance Programme) and ask them what further action would help with engagement Focus on maintaining working relationships and cultural understanding, and providing opportunities for staff to have fun together 5 year lease term in current premises with fixed rent Forward planning for any staff growth by exploring flexible working opportunities